mehedihsiam/mehedihsiam/README.md

 ![Web Developer](https://i.ibb.co/x6b67Qx/Personal-Cover-Photo-1.png)

-### Hi there 👋, I'm Mehedi H Siam
+### Hi there 👋, I'm Mehedi Hasan Siam
 #### Co-Founder & Software Developer @Softlofy

 - 🌱 I’m currently Working to make a good impact on human lives
-- 💬 Ask me about Web Development
 - 📫 How to reach me: Facebook or LinkedIn

 ## About Me

-I’m a Web developer who is passionate about working with latest Web Technologies and make error-free websites.
+I’m a Software Developer passionate about working with the latest Programming Technologies and making error-free solutions.
 I have a passion for learning and sharing my knowledge with others as publicly as possible.
 I love to solve real-world problems.
-I am strategic, goal-oriented, and always work with an end goal in mind.
-I enjoy working with include ReactJS, JavaScript as well as Node JS.
+I am strategic and goal-oriented, and I always work with an end goal in mind.

-## Skills:
-* Node JS
-* Expess JS
-* React
-* MongoDB
-* MySQL
-* Sequelize
-* Firebase
-* JavaScript
-* HTML
-* CSS
-* Bootstrap
-* Material UI
-* Tailwind CSS